 The Islamic Revolution in Iran:

-Although women played an important role in the 1979 Islamic Revolution, pouring out into the streets and helping to drive Shah Reva Pahlavi out of power, they lost a considerable number of rights once the Ayatollah Khomeini took control of Iran.
+Although women played an important role in the 1979 Islamic Revolution, pouring out into the streets and helping to drive Mohammad Reza Shah Pahlavi out of power, they lost a considerable number of rights once the Ayatollah Khomeini took control of Iran.

 Just after the revolution, the government decreed that all women had to wear the chador in public, including news anchors on television.
 Women who refused could face public whipping and prison time.
 (Mir-Hosseini 42) Rather than having to go to court, men could once more simply declare "I divorce you" three times to dissolve their marriages; women, meanwhile, lost all right to sue for divorce.